What does the Bible teach about human trafficking?

 Question: "What does the Bible teach about human trafficking?"

-Simply put, human trafficking is a modern term for slavery.
+Answer: Simply put, human trafficking is a modern term for slavery.
 Anytime a person is held in a forced labor situation, regardless of the reason, it is defined as human trafficking.

 The United Nations defines human trafficking as “the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.”